xding78/Sharing/glossary_draft.rst

 |

 **51% Attack** |br|
-An attack on the distributed ledger that results in miners group has controlled more than 50% of the mining hash rate of the network.
-The term “Attack,” is used mostly in context to Bitcoin.
+An attack on the distributed ledger that results in miners group has controlled more than 50% of the mining_ `hash rate`_ of the network.
+The term “Attack,” is used mostly in context to Bitcoin_.

 A
 ---